Sammy24547/cozmopcedition/README.md

 ## Adding AI

 Cozmo will be maybe powered my Google Gemini AI and we will be able to have a real conversation with him.
+And + Gemini API key is free, so you can use the Conversation robot for free.
+Like Anki said "Big brain, Bigger personnality"